liamsparkles/HandPoseHuaweiProject/README.md

 ## Getting Started

-Make sure you have access to a Atlas200DK, that's the first step.
+Make sure you have access to an Atlas200DK, that's the first step.
 Look through this file to get setup with the rest

 ## Documentation

-Check the report.pdf to view a more extensive documentation on this project.
+Check the report.pdf to view more extensive documentation on this project.
 You can also see the report overleaf project at https://www.overleaf.com/read/sdqcsmygsxqp

 ### File structure